-He denies any wrongdoing; he says he didn't shoot anyone and wasn't at the crime scene.
+He denies any wrongdoing - he claims he didn't shoot anyone and wasn't at the crime scene.

-He has previously remained silent throughout all police interrogations.
-He explains his previous silence by saying that he then realized that he had "come into contact with people and clothing" that could be related to the murders.
+He previously remained silent during all police interrogations.
+He explains his previous silence by saying that he then realized that he had “come into contact with people and clothes” that could be related to the murders.

-"They came and took me and accused me of taking the lives of three people.
+"They come and take me and accuse me of taking the lives of three people.
 I went into shock," he says.

 “Rest in peace”